Delta-Compute/infinitevibe/README.md

 ## Creative Direction

-Our goal is to give miners as much creative freedom as possible.
-This will be especially evident at the start of the project when only a few guardrails will be present and the focus is on viralization of Subnet 89 and Bittensor.
-Again our goal at launch is to cast the broadest net to attract thousands of creatives and notariety from the media industry and drive traffic to our sites.
-Eventually user generated organic tasks with defined visions will be created for miners and winners will be those who make the best interpretation.
-In summary, we will let the market will drive content creation.
+Our goal is to give miners as much creative freedom and incentive to push the boundries of AI video production.
+Miners will be especially free to explore, and thus SN output more unweilding, at te start of the project when the fewest guardrails will be present.
+Our initial goal is to cast the broadest net and creatives and notariety from the media industry.
+Eventually miner tasks will have more defined and miners will need to interpret signals from the market and create accordingly.
+The SN goal and basis for policies will be to let the market drive the creative direction we go in - and NOT centralize style and content decisions.

 Starting with bite-size creative tasks, InfiniteVibe creative network will fine tune to become a full fledged media production studio.
 AI is rewriting the book (again) on Hollywood and big Media-Tech, and this time Bittensor and InfiniteVibe will become the leader as a distributed, decentralized, and ultimately THE MOST CREATIVE power player.